In Wisconsin, child support is calculated using a set of guidelines published in Chapter DCF 150 of the Wisconsin Administrative Code

 While current support for the specific child will end, any support obligation for other children will continue.
 In addition, any wage assignment will not end until all debts have been paid in full, including receiving and disbursing fees.

-For general information on child support enforcement, you may want to view the Wisconsin Department of Children and Families page “What Happens If I Don’t Pay Child Support?”.
-For more child support information on the web, check out the Wisconsin Department of Children and Families’ Child Support page.
+For general information on child support enforcement, you may want to view the Wisconsin Department of Children and Families document “What Happens If I Don’t Pay Child Support?”.

 Green County Wage Information

 When the earnings of a person who is responsible for child support cannot easily be determined by the court, the average wage for Green County may be used.
-The Workforce Profile for all Wisconsin Counties can be found at the Wisconsin Department of Workforce Development.
+The Wisconsin WorkNet site may provide relevant information.